practicalli/clojure-web-services/heroku/update-project.md

 # Update the project

   We need to specify how Leiningen builds our project in a little more detail.
 We also need to tell Heroku how we want our application to run.

 ## Configure the Leiningen Build

-> **Note** Update the Clojure project file with a minimum version number for Leiningen and a name for the jar file that Leiningen will build
+> ####Note:: Update the Clojure project file with a minimum version number for Leiningen and a name for the jar file that Leiningen will build

 Edit the `project.clj` file and add the following lines, usually after the dependencies declarations